GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-assistive-technology/index.md

 websites and apps.

-The goal of all of this accessibility testing is to address as many possible issues a user may encounter.
-However, that does not mean your website or app will be perfectly accessible when you're done.
-You'll find the most success by designing your website or app with accessibility throughoutthe process, and incorporating these tests with your other pre-launch testing.
+The goal of all of this accessibility testing is to address as many possible issues that a user may potentially encounter.
+However, this does not mean that your website or app will be perfectly accessible when you're finished.
+You'll find the most success by designing your website or app with accessibility throughout the process, and incorporating these tests with your other pre-launch testing.

 {% Assessment 'at' %}